Reciprocal Helping and the Strength of Community

 The Idea of Reciprocal Altruism

 Reciprocal altruism is the principle that cooperation and generosity can flourish when benefits are exchanged over time.
-First introduced in evolutionary biology, the idea is simple but profound: people are willing to help others not only out of goodwill but with the expectation—sometimes conscious, sometimes unconscious—that assistance will be returned in the future.
+First introduced in evolutionary biology, the idea is simple but profound: reciprocal altruism is a behavioral strategy where an organism acts in a way that temporarily reduces its own fitness while increasing another organism's fitness, with the expectation of future reciprocation.
+People are willing to help others not only out of goodwill but because they expect—sometimes consciously, sometimes unconsciously—that assistance will be returned in the future.
 It is not cynicism; it is the recognition that societies are held together by mutual trust.

 This principle explains not only why friendships endure but also why communities thrive.
 Reciprocal altruism is not charity in the abstract but a lived pattern of cooperation.
 When embedded in neighborhoods, it becomes the foundation of resilience.